 Last month, to far (FAR) less attention than it merited, the House of Representatives (facing an Administration veto threat) passed the 21st Century Green High-Performing Public School Facilities Act with $20 billion for greening public schools across the nation.

 Taking aggressive action to green schools is about one of the smartest steps the nation can take, action that should go beyond bipartisanship to true unity of action as it is a win-win-win-win strategy along so many paths:

-The legislation passed on a vote of 250-164, a substantial majority but not veto proof and it sat awaiting Senate action.
-It would have provided $20 billion over five years for school construction across the country (with $100 million per year allocated specifically for Katrina/Rita impacted areas).
+The legislation passed on a vote of 250-164, a substantial majority but not veto proof and awaits Senate action.
+It would provide $20 billion in the coming five years for school construction across the country (with $100 million per year allocated specifically for Katrina/Rita impacted areas).
 A major focus of this legislation is to drive greener design and building practices within schools, with 50% of funding in 2009 and 90% in 2013 “for public school modernization, renovation, or repairs that meet Leadership in Energy and Environmental Design (LEED) green building rating standards, Energy Star standards, or equivalent standards.”
 It also provides for a far more aggressive Department of Education effort to foster such green practices throughout America’s school infrastructure.